trehn/termdown/README.md

 Options:
-  -a, --alt-format         Use colon-separated time format -b, --blink              Flash terminal at end of countdown -c, --critical N         Draw final N seconds in red (defaults to 3) -f, --font FONT          Choose from http://www.figlet.org/examples.html -p, --voice-prefix TEXT  Add TEXT to the beginning of --voice announciations
+  -a, --alt-format         Use colon-separated time format -b, --blink              Flash terminal at end of countdown -B, --no-bell            Don't ring terminal bell at end of countdown -c, --critical N         Draw final N seconds in red (defaults to 3) -f, --font FONT          Choose from http://www.figlet.org/examples.html -p, --voice-prefix TEXT  Add TEXT to the beginning of --voice announciations